loctxmoreh/Swin-Transformer/README.moreh.md

 ## Run
-For testing purpose, edit `config.py` and set `_C.TRAIN.EPOCHS=1` or any desired number of training epochs.
+Before running, edit `config.py` and set `_C.TRAIN.EPOCHS` to the desired number.
+Note that, since warmup for Cosine Learning Rate Scheduler is enabled by default, the number of training epochs should be at least 25.

 To train from scratch, edit and run the `a100-train-from-scratch` script on A100 VM and `hac-train-from-scratch` script on HAC VM: